BorjaPintos/requestvisualizer/README.md

 For all http methods, it sends empty response with code 500

 /custom
-For all http methods, it sends custom response with code 200
+For all http methods, it sends custom response with custom code and custom headers

 /response
+POST, set custom body response for the path /custom.

+/code
+POST, set custom code response for the path /custom.

+/headers
-POST, set custom response for the route /custom.
+POST, set custom headers response for the path /custom.
+Use format json for define they.
+{
+  "X-custom-header":"valueHeader"
+}

 /*
 For all http methods, it sends empty response with code 404